-Current-service pension provision is most commonly provided under a "money purchase" / "defined contribution" arrangement whereby the employer and the employee pay contributions into the arrangement, which is then invested.
-The benefits received by the member depend on the fund value - the employer doesn't bear any funding risk over and above its commitment to pay fixed contributions.
+Pension provision is now most commonly provided under a "money purchase" / "defined contribution" (DC Scheme) arrangement whereby the employer and the employee pay contributions into the arrangement, which is then invested.
+The benefits received by the member depend on the fund value taking into account investment returns- the employer doesn't bear any funding risk over and above its commitment to pay employer contributions and to ensure that it pays across any employee contributions to the DC Scheme.